ora0600/confluent_protobuf_playground/Strategy.md

 By combining backward compatibility with versioning, organizations can effectively manage schema evolution in IoT applications, ensuring compatibility with existing devices while accommodating the introduction of new features and improvements over time.
 This approach helps maintain the stability, reliability, and interoperability of IoT systems in dynamic and evolving environments.

-## Method for Microservices
+### Method for Microservices

 For **Microservices** architecture, where applications are composed of small, independently deployable services, managing schema evolution is crucial to maintain compatibility and interoperability between services.
-The best compatibility method for microservices often involves a combination of backward compatibility, forward compatibility, and versioning:
+The best compatibility method for microservices often involves a **combination of backward compatibility, forward compatibility, and versioning**:

 1. **Backward Compatibility**: Each service should strive to maintain backward compatibility with older versions of its API and data schema.
 This allows existing clients to continue functioning without modification, even as the service evolves and introduces new features or changes to its schema.
 2. **Forward Compatibility**: Services should also consider forward compatibility to ensure that newer versions of the service can interact seamlessly with older clients.
 This allows for smooth upgrades and deployments without requiring all clients to be updated simultaneously.